shoeffner/mthesis/src/gaze_library.md

 which is used by \Gaze{}, benefit from exact values.
 OpenCV provides a calibration tool which outputs the needed matrices.
-Detailed instructions on how to use it are inside the appendix in @sec:calibrating-OpenCV.
+Detailed instructions on how to use it are inside the appendix in @sec:calibrating-opencv.
 Parts of the resulting output file in @cl:cameracalibyml need to be merged into the `gaze.yaml`, namely the sections `camera_matrix` and `distortion_coefficients`.
 They need to be placed into the section `camera` inside the `meta` part.
 An example is already given